VienNguyen113/wordpress/wp-content/plugins/email-subscribers/readme.txt

 = Earlier Versions =

-For the changelog of earlier versions, please refer to the separate [changelog.txt](https://plugins.svn.wordpress.org/email-subscribers/trunk/changelog.txt) file
+For the changelog of earlier versions, please refer to the separate [changelog.txt](https://plugins.svn.wordpress.org/email-subscribers/trunk/changelog.txt) file.